javiermugueta/OCI-AutoScale/README.md

 - Tested for OCI Logging and OCI Notifications
 - Only sends notifications when errors happen
 - Missing flags in this readme (-log)
+- Output in green colour
+- Database resources are started before others in Up action (reverse in Down action)

 # NEW
 - Support for changing the CPU and Memory Count for Compute Flex Shapes (WILL REBOOT THE INSTANCE!!)